Applicants and Members

 Is there an age requirement?

-To be eligible, an AmeriCorps participant must be at least 17 years of age or be an out-of-school youth 16 years of age at the commencement of service and has not left school to join AmeriCorps.
+To be eligible for AmeriCorps State and National and AmeriCorps NCCC, a participant must be at least 17 years of age or be an out-of-school youth 16 years of age at the commencement of service and has not left school to join AmeriCorps.
+To be eligble for AmeriCorps VISTA, applicants need to be over 18 years old when they start their AmeriCorps VISTA service.
+There is not upper age limit to apply to AmeriCorps VISTA or for those applying to be Team Leaders.

 Can I join if I'm not a U.S. citizen?